 - Have you ever heard of Edwin Flack?
 He was the first ever Australian to compete at an Olympic Games.
 He won gold in the 800 metres and 1500 metres (running) races at the 1896 Olympic Games in Athens.

-- The first Games to be held in Australia were the 1956 Melbourne Games.
-Not only was this the first time Australia hosted the Games, but it was the first time they were held outside of North America and Europe.
+- Australian has hosted the Olympic Games twice: Melbourne in 1956 and Sydney in 2000.
+The 1956 Games were the first ones held outside of North America and Europe.
 Interestingly, the equestrian events had to be held in Stockholm (Sweden) because of Australia’s quarantine laws.

 - Sydney 2000 was the most successful Olympic Games for Australia to date, with a total of 16 gold medals.

 - Australia has sent competitors to every Paralympic Games since they began in Rome in 1960 and has won a total of 1125 medals (up to and including the 2016 Rio Games): 368 gold, 393 silver and 364 bronze.

 - Ian Thorpe (swimming) is currently Australia’s most successful Olympic Games medal winner with 5 gold, 3 silver and 1 bronze.